-Freshmen are automatically assigned to Anytime Dining plan plus $75 Thrifty Cash.
-All freshmen are required to be on the Anytime Dining plan.
-All other sophomore students living in campus housing are required to participate, at minimum, in the 20 Plan plus $225 Thrifty Cash.
-Transfer or sophomore residents housed in Mid-Rise have the option to select any of the following plans: Anytime Dining, 205 Dining Plan + $550 Thrifty Cash, or 120 Dining Plan + $550 Thrifty Cash.
-All other upperclass students may choose from the Anytime Dining plan or any of the other flex dining plans.
+Sophomore students living in campus housing are required to participate, at minimum, in the 20 Plan plus $225 Thrifty Cash.
+Transfer or sophomore residents housed in Mid-Rise have the option to select any of the following plans: 175 Plan + $550 Thrifty Cash, or 120 Plan + $550 Thrifty Cash.
+All upperclass students (juniors and seniors) may choose from any of the flex dining plans.

 Dining Hall hours of operations and meal prices can be found on the Dining Hall page.

 A dining plan can be modified or dropped by visiting the MyHousing page on My.Marist.edu and clicking MyMeal Plan.
 Dining plan changes are made online and can take up to two business days to process.
 Any upper-class student (excludes sophomores living in campus apartments) electing to withdraw from a dining plan must do so by the close of business on the second Friday of each semester.
 Dining plans can be upgraded at any time during the semester.
 All dining plans are processed through the Office of Housing & Residential Life and questions should be directed to their office, by calling (845) 575-3307 or emailing the Office of Housing and Residential Life.